 Methods for Drain Repair

 When drain clogs or pinhole leaks are left unattended for too long, they tend to create larger issues that can be much more problematic to address.
-For instance, a main line sewer clog from corroded sediment build-up will eventually develop into a much more serious backflow problem that could possibly even flood your basement.
+For instance, a mainline sewer clog from corroded sediment build-up will eventually develop into a much more serious backflow problem that could even flood your basement.
 Having sewage reenter your home isn’t just a smelly and gross disaster — it’s a very serious health hazard.
 You’ll need to call in the experts right away.
-A 3 Mountains plumber will arrive at your home and perform one of the following:
+A 3 Mountains Plumbing will arrive at your home and perform one of the following:

-- Water Jetting (Hydrojetting)– Not only can high pressure water jetting blast away the toughest obstructions in your plumbing system, but they can also restore pipes that suffer from extensive residue build up problems.
+- Water Jetting (Hydrojetting)– Not only can high-pressure water jetting blast away the toughest obstructions in your plumbing system, but it can also restore pipes that suffer from extensive residue build-up problems.
 Blast away grease, sediment, fat, oils, and other materials that line the interior of your pipes and restrict flow.
 It’s one of the most modern advancements in the drain repair field, and it doesn’t require any excavation!

-- Epoxy Lining– In the event that your drains have been damaged beyond repair by clogs and corrosion, you may be able to do the repair without digging up the underground line.
+- Epoxy Lining– If your drains have been damaged beyond repair by clogs and corrosion, you may be able to repair them without digging up the underground line.
 This is called a “trenchless” drain or pipe repair because it circumvents the excavation process by essentially building the replacement pipe inside of the old one.
-The safe and code compliant epoxy liner is poured into a pipe around and inflatable bladder, and once the lining hardens the bladder is deflated and removed.
+The safe and code-compliant epoxy liner is poured into a pipe around an inflatable bladder, and once the lining hardens the bladder is deflated and removed.